Outdoor Essentials

 • Review our Frequently Asked Questions.

 • Know the terrain or ask questions before venturing out: a substantial stretch of the Rollins Pass road does not have easily accessible water sources.
 At times, we’ve provided up to 10 gallons of fluids to groups of bicyclists who have run out of water at the summit and who were miles away from their next water source.
+Water from lakes and streams is not safe to drink unless treated or filtered.

 • Whether you are hiking, snowmobiling, or driving the family Jeep, be sure to always follow Leave No Trace principles year-round and leave any artifacts in place.